 - Deep Folk is a term that other species might refer to dwarves as they primarily live below the surface.

 Your dwarf character has an assortment of inborn abilities, part and parcel of dwarven nature.

 Health.
 Your health increases by 10.

 Age.
-Dwarves mature at the same rate as humans, but they’re considered young until they reach the age of 50, On average, they live about 350 years.
+Dwarves mature at the same rate as humans, but are considered young until they reach the age of 50, On average, they live about 350 years.

 Size.
 Dwarves stand between 120 and 150 centimeters tall and average about 65 kilos.
 Your size is Medium.

 Speed.
 Your base walking speed is 4 meters.
 Your speed is not reduced by wearing chain, scale, or plate armor.

 Darkvision.
 Accustomed to life underground, you have superior vision in dark and dim conditions.
 You can see in dim light within 10 meters of you as if it were bright light, and in darkness as if it were dim light.
 You can’t discern color in darkness, only shades of gray.